Best Life Insurance With Pre-Existing Medical Conditions 2021

 Also known as term insurance, a fixed-term policy has a pre-decided duration, which may be anything up to thirty years, and maybe aligned to a fixed-term financial obligation such as a mortgage.
 Compared to whole of life, a fixed term insurance policy is much lower cost, the downside being that no payout will be due should you die once the policy expires.

 When you reach fifty years old, it is still possible to submit a life insurance application for whole of life or term insurance, but it will become more costly due to an increased likelihood of you dying.
 A lower-cost option is an over 50s plan.
-The lump-sum payout of this product type is lower than other life insurance policies.
+The lump-sum payout of this product type is lower than other life insurance with pre existing conditions policies.
 It operates on a guaranteed acceptance basis, where you will automatically qualify for policy cover even if you have an adverse medical record.
 No medical information, GP report, or medical examination is required for approval onto this type of plan.

 Any lump sum payout on an over 50s plan is rarely above £30,000, which is certainly not enough to pay off a mortgage.
 Typically, this type of plan is employed to pay off small financial obligations, including personal loans and balances on credit card cards.
 It is also often used to pay for funeral costs or leave a small monetary gift for children or grandchildren.